-We’ve been to Mexico a few times now, and have visited almost every region.
 Mexico is a beautiful, fun, delicious place to visit, but can seem a bit overwhelming to tourists.
-If you’re planning a trip here is our expert list of the top 20 important tips for tourists to Mexico to understand before you go!
+If you’re planning a Mexican vacation is our expert list of the top 20 important tips for tourists to Mexico before you go!

-Top 20 Important Tips for Tourists to Mexico
+Top 20 Travel Tips for Visiting Mexico for the First Time

 1. Don’t drink the water…